dacoloma/Cheatsheets/Sysadmin.md

 ```bash
 $ deluser user
 ```
-If the user is logged in, execute the following command then delete the u
+If the user is logged in, execute the following command then delete the user :
 ```bash
 $ killall -u user
 ```